shotstack/php-demos/README.md

 - **titles.php** -
     Create a video to demo titles using the available preset font styles, a soundtrack, zoom in motion effect and wipe right transition.

+- **trim.php** -
+    Trim the start and end of a video clip to output a shortened video.

 - **filters.php** -
     Applies filters to a video clip, including a title with the name of the filter and a soundtrack.